 - Customers who are deaf or hard of hearing who have questions about technical support or accessibility of HP products: - Use TRS/VRS/WebCapTel to call (877) 656-7058 Monday through Friday, 6 a.m. to 9 p.m.
-Mountain Time. - Customers with other disabilities or age-related limitations who have questions about technical support or accessibility of HP products: - Call (888) 259-5707 Monday through Friday, 6 a.m. to 9 p.m.
+Mountain - Customers with other disabilities or age-related limitations who have questions about technical support or accessibility of HP products, choose one of the following options: - Call (888) 259-5707 Monday through Friday, 6 a.m. to 9 p.m.
 Mountain Time.